Policies

 • Start restrictive, then loosen.
 Begin by requiring approval for most action types.
 As you observe patterns and build confidence, move low-risk actions to auto-allow.

 • Use thresholds.
 Many actions are safe below a certain threshold (e.g. refunds under $50).
-Set conditions based on amounts, counts, or other quantifiable parameters.
+Set conditions on quantitative payload.* fields like payload.amount or evidence.confidence to draw that line.

 Example Policies